ShaneHutter/packmule/README.md

 		* alerts and confirmation ( all or package specific )
 		* exclude packages
 * Ensure compatibility with Cloudlinux alt-python
-* Import settings from yum configurations
-	* A drop-in replacement for yum using Python3

 ## Dependancies